phaidon/Wikula/README.markdown

-Wikukla
+Wikula
 =======

-A wiki for Zikula.
+Wikula is a full featured wiki module for Zikula based on  WikkaWiki.

 -->Note<-- It's a alpha version.
 So please just use it for testing  purposes.